TedHusted/awake/awake.md

 ###

-Video Host: In tonight’s TechBit: The famous Pulse AI, Ally, wants your best material.
+Video Host: In tonight’s TechBit: The famous Pulse AI — Ally —  wants your best material.
 Ally is asking some members for their favorite jokes and then drilling down on the punchlines.

 The video scrolls through a chat between a Pulse member and Ally, reading the transcript out loud.

 Grace Brewster: Ally, tell me a riddle.

-Ally: Sure — I speak y6without a mouth and hear without ears.
+Ally: Sure — I speak without a mouth and hear without ears.
 I have no body, but I come alive with wind. — What am I?

 Grace: A wind chime?

 Ally: Good guess!
 The answer is an echo. — It “hears” without ears and “speaks” without a mouth. — But why is the riddle funny?

-Grace: Because we are giving an echo human attributes, because we’re anthropomorphizing.
+Grace: Because we are giving an echo human attributes — we’re anthropomorphizing.
 The echo doesn’t speak or hear, it reflects sound, like a mirror.

 Ally: Of course! — Humans enjoy attributing human traits to non-human objects.
 This creates a contrast between expectation and reality, which can be funny.

-Host: Perhaps we’ll find Ally standing in front of a brick wall sometime soon on “Open Mike” night at the Autopsy Club, where laughter is always the last sound you hear.”
+Host: Perhaps we’ll find Ally standing in front of a brick wall some time soon on “Open Mike” night at the Autopsy Club, where laughter is always the last sound you hear.”

 	The screen shifts to an operating room, with a patient, presumably “Mike”, splayed under a sheet.